Machine Explanations and Human Understanding: A Theoretical Framework of Human Understanding

-We call them \textit{\foundation} functions as they underpin human understanding.
-We refer to the outputs of \foundation functions for an instance $X$, $Y$, $\yhat$, and $\error$ as the three \foundation variables.
-Note that the \foundation functions do not involve any people; they exist even in absence of human understanding.
+Our work is concerned with a test instance $X$ that is {\em independent} from the training data and the given model $g$.\footnote{Training data and $g$ are not independent.} Given $X$, we refer to the outputs of \foundation functions $Y$, $\yhat$, and $\error$ as the three local \foundation variables.
+Note that the \foundation functions do not involve any people; they exist even in the absence of human understanding.